A healthy spa is a happy spa.

 How do I fix high levels of chlorine/bromine?

-If your test strips are often showing high levels of chlorine/bromine, the easiest solution is to remove some of the water in your hot tub and replace it with fresh water.
+If your test strips are often showing high levels of chlorine/bromine, the easiest solution is to open the cover and let the spa vent, and then top up the spa with fresh water.
 You will then want to recheck your levels with a new test strip as other levels may now need to be adjusted.
+If your levels are extremely high, come to Niagara Hot Tubs and let us advise on how to lower levels before using your spa again.